-Name Age Expiration Date of Current Term Biography Year First Became Director Galen Cobb 62 2018 Mr. Cobb has been a director of the Company since May 2014.
+Name Galen Cobb Age 65 Expiration Date of Current Term 2021 Mr. Cobb has been a director of the Company since May 2014.
 Mr. Cobb has served as Vice President Industry Relations for Halliburton since 2002, and is responsible for Halliburton's industry relations global activities, energy trade policy issues, executive client relations, and trade organization oversight.
 He has worked for Halliburton for over forty years serving in various executive management positions in operations, marketing, sales and business development.
 From 1991 to 1994, he was Director CIS and China with oversight in establishing Halliburton's presence and operations in these emerging markets.
 Later he was named Director Executive Sales and Business Development with expanded responsibilities for the worldwide development and promotion of Halliburton's services and products.
+Year First Became Director 2014 Paul Coppinger 58 2020 Mr. Coppinger has been a director of the Company since December 2017.
+Mr. Coppinger has served as Division President of Weir Oil & Gas, which is part of Weir Group PLC, a publicly traded company listed on the London Stock Exchange, since 2014.
+From 2012 to 2014, Mr. Coppinger served as President, Pressure Pumping, for the Weir Group, and from 2011 to 2012 as President Weir SPM.
+Prior to that, Mr. Coppinger was Group President of the Energy Segment of CIRCOR International, Inc. from 2001 to 2011.
+Mr. Coppinger has served on the board of directors of Petroleum Equipment & Services Association (PESA) since 2007.
+2017

-2014 James Crandell 62 2018 Mr. Crandell has been a director of the Company since May 2014.
+Name Age Expiration Date of Current Term Biography Year First Became Director James Crandell 65 2021 Mr. Crandell has been a director of the Company since May 2014.
 Mr. Crandell served as Managing Director of Cowen and Company from 2013 to 2016.
 Mr. Crandell served as Managing Director of Dahlman Rose from 2011 until its acquisition by Cowen and Company in 2013.
 Previously, he served as Managing Director at Barclays Capital plc from 2008 until 2011.
 Mr. Crandell was Managing Director for Lehman Brothers starting in 1999 until its acquisition by Barclays Capital in 2008.
 From 1981 until 1998, he held various posts at Salomon Brothers, including managing director, senior oil services analyst and director of U.S. equity research, before his promotion to global coordinator of equity research in 1994.
 Mr. Crandell has more than 30 years of experience as a Wall Street analyst focusing on oilfield services & equipment.
-2014 Rodney Eads 65 2017 Mr. Eads has been a director of the Company since May 2014.
+He currently serves as a director of Independence Contract Drilling, Inc. 2014 Rodney Eads 68 2020 Mr. Eads has been a director of the Company since May 2014.
 Mr. Eads has served as President of Eads Holdings, LLC, a wholly owned private investment firm since 2009.
-Mr. Eads previously served as Chief Operating Officer and Executive Vice President of Pride International Inc. from 2006 until 2009, where he was responsible for its worldwide offshore operations and South American and Eastern Hemisphere land assets.
-He served as Senior Vice President of Worldwide Operations for Diamond Offshore Drilling Inc. from 1997 until 2006.
-From 1977 to 1997, he served in several executive and operations management positions with Exxon Corporation, primarily in international assignments.
+Mr. Eads provides advisory and due diligence services for numerous private equity entities, and served as a director from 2010 to 2015 for private equity owned Nautronix UK Limited.
+Mr. Eads previously served as Chief Operating Officer and Executive Vice President of Pride International Inc. from 2006 until 2009, where he was responsible for operations and regulatory compliance for offshore operations and South American and Eastern Hemisphere land assets operating in 15 countries.
+He also managed a public company spin-off in 2009 of Seahawk Drilling Company.
+He served as Senior Vice President of Worldwide Operations for Diamond Offshore Drilling Inc. from 1997 until 2006, with responsibility for operations and regulatory compliance in 12 countries.
+From 1977 to 1997, he served in several executive and operations management positions with Exxon Corporation, primarily in international assignments spanning 11 countries.
 2014